kcaran/Plack-Middleware-ClientCert/README.md

 # NAME

-Plack::Middleware::ClientCert - Parse a client certificate and put details in the env
+Plack::Middleware::ClientCert - Parse digital client certificates for Perl's PSGI web servers.

+# VERSION

+version 0.01

 # SYNOPSIS

+Parse a client certificate and put details in the env

     use Plack::Builder;